adora0/andromeda/README.md

 # AndromedaOS

-A project to create a small, modular UNIX-like operating system including a kernel and minimal bootloader, using predominantly C and Assembly.
+A project to create a small, modular UNIX-like operating system including a kernel and minimal bootloader, using C and Assembly.

+*Disclaimer: The bootloader is unfinished and not yet at the stage of loading the kernel.
+The x86 kernel can currently be tested separately using QEMU with `build/kernel.elf`.*

 ## Features